-Law 11 - Off-Side: None.
+Law 11 - Offside: None.

 Law 12 - Fouls and Misconduct: Coaches shall manage the game in order to maximize safety, fun and learning for the players.
-All fouls will result in a free kick.
+All fouls will result in an free kick.
 Coach/parent should explain ALL infractions to offending player.

-Law 13 - Free Kicks (Indirect - meaning you cannot shoot at the goal from the free kick, but must pass to a teammate).
-If play is stopped and corrected, it will be restarted with a Free Kick.
+Law 13 - Free Kicks: If play is stopped and corrected, it will be restarted with an indirect Free Kick (meaning you cannot shoot at goal from the free kick, but must pass to a teammate).
 You may set up a Free Kick just like you would a Kickoff from wherever the ball was when the play was stopped.

-Law 14 -Penalty Kicks: None.
+Law 14 - Penalty Kick: None.